 Categorizing features based on their priority can be a helpful approach for budget framing.
 The complexity of the application is one of the main factors that influence the cost of the MVP, so listing all the required features before getting into budget framing is highly advised.

-Once you have listed all the features, you can categorize them into four different groups: must-have, could-have, not-to-have, and good-to-have.
-This categorization can help you identify which features are critical for the success of your project and which can be postponed or even removed altogether.
+Once you have listed all the features, you can categorize them into four groups: must-have, could-have, not-to-have, and good-to-have.
+This categorization can help you identify which features are critical for your project’s success and which can be postponed or even removed altogether.

 You can further categorize the must-have features based on user input, actions, and activities.
-This will help you prioritize the features that are essential for delivering a seamless user experience.
-By doing so, you can ensure that your MVP includes all the necessary features while keeping the development costs under control.
+This will help you prioritize the essential features for delivering a seamless user experience.
+By doing so, you can ensure that your MVP includes all the necessary features while controlling the development costs.

 4. Features & Complexity

-It is essential to keep in mind that the complexity of the features you want to incorporate plays a significant role in determining the cost of building an MVP in 2025 and beyond.
+It is essential to remember that the complexity of the features you want to incorporate plays a significant role in determining the cost of building an MVP in 2025 and beyond.
 While it’s natural to want to create an MVP with all the features and functionalities you can think of, it’s crucial to remember its primary objective and goal.

 The primary goal of an MVP is to test the core concept and gather user feedback.
 If you are considering adding several unnecessary features, it will increase the development time and costs.